promiselxg/Fintech-2021---AI-Enabled-Payments/README.md

-# AI Fintech - Banking the unBanked
+# AI Fintech - Banking the UnBanked